Shelby

 Charles H. Campbell Furniture Co, later known as

-J. B. Hamilton Furniture Co
+J. B. Hamilton Furniture Company below

 Shelby Shops, Inc

-(separate section) Nukraft Mfg Co
+(separate section) Nukraft Mfg Co>

 Shelby Woodcrafters

-Conrey-Davis Furniture Co
+Conrey-Davis Furniture Company

 Indiana Furniture Co